drualcman/BlazorInputFileExtended/README.md

 * TargetDataObject: Object with the data model to send with the files.
 This will encapsulated into a MultipartFormDataContent before send to server.
 * TargetFormFieldName: Indicates the field form name to send the files.
 Default files
 * TargetToPostFile: Indicate the URL to use for the post action.
 If it's not setup return a event error if try to upload images.
+* AutoUpload: Indicate to upload the file when is selected.
+Required TargetToPostFile with the url to upload the file.
 # Events
 * OnUploadedFile: When each file is uploaded.
 Returns FileUploadEventArgs.
 * OnUploadComleted: When all files is uploaded.
 Returns FilesUploadEventArgs.